What-if Data Table calc should use multi-threading

 - if the values to be used in one of the iterations are the same as the start values the recalc for that set of values could be skipped

-Many thanks to Charles for taking the time to analyze this in such detail and start the discussion about improving the efficiency of data tables.
-Please vote for this issue if it’s important to you so we can prioritize it appropriately.
+Many thanks Charles for analyzing and raising this issue!
+Also, many thanx to folks for voting as well.
+Please continue to vote for this issue if it’s important to you so we can prioritize it appropriately in the future.

 Raul Sanchez commented